Phileosopher/commonplace/stories.md

 We usually make stories retroactively.
 The season finale of a TV show or the plot twist of a movie can change *everything* about it and destroy or enrich the experience.
 Sometimes, creators will try to merge a completely fictional story with reality by making it an origin or future story of *our* world (especially in sci-fi).

+APPLICATION: Our subconscious can't tell fact from fiction, so we must be mindful of the kinds of [creations](creations.md) we consume from others.
+Many of them carry [philosophical poison](philosophy.md).

 ## Meta-stories

 We often see a story as an [abstracted](values.md) existence, but it's part of a greater whole: